 How Easy is it to travel Newfoundland by RV?

 The Trans Canada is a breeze.
 It’s a well-maintained paved highway stretching from west to east.
 Until you zoom in on a map of Newfoundland, it may look like this is the province’s only road but mouse in and smaller provincial highways will appear.
 Most provincial highways are paved, and many are fairly narrow.
 Our own experience was that maintenance varied from municipality to municipality.
-The “Beware, Potholes Ahead” sign appeared frequently on our travels so some trips were much slower and bumpier than others.
+The “Caution, Potholes Ahead” sign appeared frequently on our travels so some trips were much slower and bumpier than others.

 Potholes caution sign and potholes